kuokuo123/otter-launcher/README.md

 || echo -e "The file pickachu.example is not found.
 Pikachu can be at the below blank area.
 Fix this by modifying the overlay_cmd option in your config file.\n\n"
 """
 overlay_trimmed_lines = 0 # remove trailing lines from overlay_cmd output
-overlay_height = 0 # set overlay size; 0 to be auto; 1 is one line, 2 two lines, etc; kitty & sixel image size can be determined automatically; others should be set mannually move_overlay_right = 0 # move the overlay layer around for theming move_overlay_down = 0
+overlay_height = 0 # set overlay size; 0 to be auto; 1 is one line, 2 two lines, etc; kitty & sixel image size can be determined automatically; others should be set mannually; try modify this whenever you meet issues releated to image height move_overlay_right = 0 # move the overlay layer around for theming move_overlay_down = 0